Xilinx/VMC_Help/HDL/ifft_ssr/README.md

 distributed RAM will be used instead of BRAM.
 Typical values to try are 258, 514, and 1026.

+#### Bypass Reordering

+If Bypass Reorderding is enabled, the output of the FFT block will be ordered in bit/digit reversed order.
+If it is disabled, the output of the FFT block will be ordered in natural order.

 #### SSR
 Super Sample Rate.It should be a power of 2.